medoxsmartchain/docs/general/things-you-can-do-on-fuse/grants-and-bounties.md

 # Grants and Bounties

-Since the inception of Nordek, the core team has facilitated the growth of the Nordek blockchain and also developed a set of tools for developers to be able to easily and quickly build extremely user-friendly decentralized applications (dApps).
+Since the inception of MEDOX, the core team has facilitated the growth of the MEDOX blockchain and also developed a set of tools for developers to be able to easily and quickly build extremely user-friendly decentralized applications (dApps).
 Our focus has primarily been on payment-centric communities like GoodDollar, Kolektivo, Comunitaria and PeeplEat.

-Now, we would like to see our tools used by even more high-quality projects, therefore, we stand ready to fund applicants for the Nordek Grants programs.
+Now, we would like to see our tools used by even more high-quality projects, therefore, we stand ready to fund applicants for the MEDOX Grants programs.

-​The Nordek Future Dev Pool will be used to support projects that bring value to the Nordek ecosystem and users.
+​The MEDOX Future Dev Pool will be used to support projects that bring value to the MEDOX ecosystem and users.
 We are especially interested in new high-potential payment centric communities, DAO initiatives, applications for new crypto users, NFTs, DeFi apps, projects that support current projects, and new categories we haven't even thought of yet!

 Although the grant process is not set in stone, the way it currently functions is that we announce bounties on an ongoing basis based on the project category.
 Please consult the next page to see the bounties that are currently available.